naathyn/Ampersand/README.md

 The code was really for fun, utilizing bleek time learning shell.
 But hey, if you can make it work for you, use it!

-If you _can_ use it, be sure your `database.yml` file is setup correctly before you issue `./populate`
+If you _can_ use it, be sure your `database.yml` file is setup correctly before you issue `. populate`